Troubleshoot the TPM

 Clearing the TPM can result in data loss.
 For more information, see the next section, “Precautions to take before clearing the TPM.”

 Clearing the TPM can result in data loss.
 To protect against such loss, review the following precautions:

 Clearing the TPM causes you to lose all created keys associated with the TPM, and data protected by those keys, such as a virtual smart card or a sign in PIN.
 Make sure that you have a backup and recovery method for any data that is protected or encrypted by the TPM.

 Do not clear the TPM on a device you do not own, such as a work or school PC, without being instructed to do so by your IT administrator.

-If you want to temporarily suspend TPM operations and you have TPM 1.2 with Windows 10, version 1507 or 1511, you can turn off the TPM.
-For more information, see Turn off the TPM, later in this topic.
+If you want to temporarily suspend TPM operations and you have TPM 1.2 with Windows 10, version 1507 or 1511, or Windows 11, you can turn off the TPM.
+For more information, see Turn off the TPM, later in this article.

 Always use functionality in the operating system (such as TPM.msc) to the clear the TPM.
 Do not clear the TPM directly from UEFI.

 Because your TPM security hardware is a physical part of your computer, before clearing the TPM, you might want to read the manuals or instructions that came with your computer, or search the manufacturer's website.

 Membership in the local Administrators group, or equivalent, is the minimum required to complete this procedure.

 Select Device security.